 Another aspect of aging is the inability or lack of desire to change for the current times.
 Right up until the 21st century, high-waisted pants were all the rage for men.
 The high-waisted denim comeback is in full heat for the ladies of the world.
 Are men’s pants trending that way too?

 All sorts of clothing changes account for the proliferation of moose knuckles, but anatomy is a constant.
 The fact is, some men have bigger and or saggier balls than others.
-Studies are inconclusive to the difference of big vs. small for testes.
-It may be easy to poke fun at your homie's denim bulge but it's no laughing matter.
+Studies are inconclusive when it comes to the difference of big vs. small for testes.
+It may be easy to poke fun at your homie's denim bulge, but it's no laughing matter.

-Whether you are an old geezer, a Lululemon loving fit fanatic, athlete or a guy with huge balls—the gonad puffer jacket isn't going anywhere.
+Whether you are an old geezer, a Lululemon loving fit fanatic, recreational cyclist, or a dude with huge balls—the gonad puffer jacket isn't going anywhere.
 So when you see a moose knuckle on display, don’t be a hater, appreciate your fellow man’s display.